embEDUx/documentation/src/background/design.md

 ### Package Lists
 The list and configuration of the desired packages must be configurable for each build.
+There

 ### Build process
 The software that is used to assemble the RootFS according to the provided